SE-Quest/SE-Quest-Home/Written Round/README.md

   IN ZOHO:-

     APTITUDE: Problems on average, probability, time & distance, alligation&mixture,ratio, HCF & LCM and few a puzzles.
-[1 hr and 20 minutes-20 questions]
+[1 hr and 20 minutes-20 questions] or FlowChart are asked.

     TECHNICAL: Output for C questions.
-[45 minutes-10 questions]
+[45 minutes-10 questions] Technical round is most important Round